RyanJKS/data-analytics-power-bi-report/README.md

       - Country Region : State or Province

 This phase underlines a pivotal advancement in crafting a dynamic business intelligence solution.
 It lays down a robust foundation for insightful analytics, paving the way for the next stages of visual enhancement and data optimization.

+Renaming VIsuals (Card data):
+Report View > Build a visual > Fields > Right Click (Rename Visual)

+Line Chart - Forecasts
+Power BI allows you to forecast future data points based on historical data, offering insights into potential future trends.

+Activate Forecast: With the line chart selected, navigate to the Analytics pane and click on the + Add button next to Forecast

+Adjust Forecast Settings: The following settings can be defined for the forecast:

+Units: The units of the time domain of the forecast.
+You can choose any absolute time value (eg. months or seconds), or choose "points" to have it reflect the current timebase of the chart.
+Forecast Length: The number of the specified units over which the forecast should be made
+Seasonality: The value of any periodicity in the data.
+For example if you choose months as units, and expect periodicity over the course of a year, you can set this value to 12.
+If left on the default value of Auto, it will attempt to estimate the periodicity.
+Confidence Interval: The probability that the result falls within the forecast area.
+Generally, the higher the confidence interval, the broader the forecast area, as it accounts for more potential variability and uncertainty in the data.
+This means that with a higher confidence interval, there's a greater likelihood that the actual outcome will fall within the predicted range, but the range itself will be wider.

+Table TopnN customers
+TopN Filter
+Taking the bar chart in the previous figure, let's say we want to change it to only display the top 3 product categories by revenue.

+Select the Visual: Click on the bar chart you want to filter Open the Filter Pane: Navigate to the Filter pane on the right Apply TopN Filter:
+From the Data pane, we drag the Product[Category] field into the Filters on this visual section of the filter pane Click on Filter type dropdown
+Choose the TopN filter option
+We then specify the number 3 to filter the top 3 categories, and then drag the value we want to rank the categories by (in this case our Total Revenue measure ), inbto the By Value field

+Conditional format for bars:
+ Report View > Build a Visual > Column NAme > Right Click > Condigitonal Formating > Data bars

+3 CArds for top customers:
+Dax formual

+Slicer
+Slicer > Field  (Year)
+Format > Slicer Settings > Select (Between)

 ## Getting Started
 To work on this project, you'll need Microsoft Power BI Desktop installed on your computer.
 Clone this repository to get started with the pre-configured Power BI template and the sample datasets.